Recursive properties of the characteristic polynomial of weighted lattices: Preliminaries

 where the sum denotes the sum of vector subspaces.
 The code $C$ is said to be \textbf{non-degenerate} if $\mathrm{supp}(C)=\F_q^n$.

-In the same way one can define the supports in terms of the row-space of a matrix or of a code etc., however this is not necessary for the scope of the paper.
+In the same way one can define the supports of a matrix or of a code in terms of the row-space, however this is not necessary for the scope of the paper.
+See \cite{gorla2021rank} for a detailed analysis of the various definitions of rank-support proposed in the literature.

 \begin{definition} Let $\Gamma$ be a basis of $\F_{q^m}$ over $\F_q$.
 For each $x \in \F_{q^m}^n$, we write $\Gamma(x)$ to denote the $n \times m$ matrix over $\F_q$ whose $i$th row is the coordinate vector of the $i$th coefficient of $x$ with respect to the basis $\Gamma$.
 The \textbf{rank} of $x$, denoted by $\rk(x)$, is the rank of the matrix $\Gamma(x)$. \end{definition} It is easy to see that the rank of $x$ is independent of the choice of the basis $\Gamma$.